cala21/test/Lab2.md

 We notice that the two grammars generate the same pattern, however for the same number of recursions the second grammar produces one _**operator operand**_ less.

 ######(B)
+We test the higer priority of "-" with the following command code:<br>

 _**scala> 1 - 3 << 1 <br>
 res5: Int = -4**_ <br>